 From here in Serbia, you invited a play of the National Theatre in Belgrade.
 What makes it special?

 The play ‘Bollywood’, addresses the problems of contemporary Serbian society in a layered way, ranging from wild privatisation and xenophobia to poverty, while it somehow does that in a seemingly very easy, witty and camp way.
 It is in this that it differs significantly from what has remained of political theatre in our country, and which is usually always deadly serious, like the screeches of preachers, and fairly artistically dry and/or dull.
 Moreover, the play’s director is authoress Maja Pelević, which corresponds with the tendency I mentioned earlier about deconstructing professional specialisations in contemporary artistic performances.

 Testifying to the claim that Bitef is one of our cultural diplomats is your cooperation with foreign centres of culture.
 With whom did you cooperate this year?

-Yes, this year we’ve cooperated with the Goethe Institute, and that cooperation is traditionally excellent, the embassies of Israel and Switzerland, and the French Institute, but I would like to single out in particular, including in terms of the level of assistance, the representatives of the EU in Serbia.
+Yes, this year we’ve cooperated with the Goethe Institute, and that cooperation is traditionally excellent, the embassies of Israel and Switzerland, and the French Institute, but I would like to single out in particular, including regarding the level of assistance, the representatives of the EU in Serbia.
 Their support is even more significant because it came primarily for the play Suite No. 3 ‘Europe’, which critiques the rise of the right in all 28 EU countries.
-This is also a good example of how our country should subsidise the critical culture, that which calls out and question the government itself, because that leads to social emancipation.
+This is also an excellent example of how our country should subsidise the critical culture, that which calls out and question the government itself because that leads to social emancipation.